01A Committed Project Sponsor

 The project sponsor is the high-level person in the organization who has ownership of the project.
 A committed project sponsor expects the project to succeed and does whatever he or she can do to ensure that success comes to fruition.

 A project sponsor has four primary responsibilities related to the project.
 First, the sponsor champions the project.
 He or she cheers on the project team publicly and privately.
 Second, the sponsor supports the project manager.
 When a project manager needs obstacles removed, he or she calls on the sponsor for assistance because the sponsor has the organizational clout to make things happen.
 Third, the sponsor aligns resources by providing them directly or working with other high-level people to get resources.
-When the sponsor is a strong champion for a project, the sponsor’s peers are more likely to contribute meaningful resources.
+When the sponsor is a strong champion for a project, the sponsor’s peers are more likely to contribute significant resources.
 Fourth, the sponsor facilitates decision making.
 When the project team bogs down, the sponsor can broker the decision or flat out make the decision.

 The sponsor stays informed through constant communication with the project manager.
 The two work together to determine when the sponsor needs to step in and more forcefully exercise the sponsor’s responsibilities in support of the project manager.
 For example, a project manager could have trouble obtaining information from the organization’s finance department.
 The project sponsor can approach the chief financial officer about the situation and ask that the task of getting the information is prioritized above competing tasks.